-Hydraulics are machines that use the Pascal's law to function.
-Pascal's law states that when pressure is applied to a enclosed fluid it gets distributed evenly throughout the enclosed area.
+Hydraulics are machines that use Pascal's law to function.
+Pascal's law states that when pressure is applied to an enclosed fluid the pressure is distributed evenly throughout the enclosed area.
 The pressure created inside the hydraulics causes one end of the hydraulic to move.
 The hydraulics are made of a cylinder, a pump and valves.
-The pump is where the Pascal's law does it's work.
+The pump is where Pascal's law does its work.
 In the cylinder there is a piston rod which creates the pressure of the fluid allowing it to move the hydraulic.
 The pump is the part that powers the piston and allows it to move.
-Valves in the hydraulic allow the fluid to move in different direction.
-This allows the hydraulic to move up, down, left and right.
+Valves in the hydraulic fluid allow the fluid to move in different directions.
+This allows the hydraulic to move up,down,left and right.